-Pilot phase: All data will be analysed rapidly using framework analysis (REF).
+First phase: All data will be analysed rapidly using framework analysis.
 A template will be developed for the analysis.
 A sample of interviews/observations will be analysed by a second researcher.
 Findings will be fed back to the trial team regularly in order to share knowledge and implement any potential improvements rapidly.
-Audio recordings of recruitment conversations will be analysed using a template to explore how recruiters are explaining the study, obstacles and facilitators to recruitment, and concerns raised by patients.
-Analysis will be fed back to individual recruiters and to the TMG (maintaining anonymity of recruiters and patients).

-Main trial phase: Interviews will be transcribed verbatim by an approved supplier with a confidentiality agreement in place and added to the qualitative data analysis software (QSR NVivo) for reflexive thematic analysis.
+Second phase: Interviews will be transcribed verbatim by an approved supplier with a confidentiality agreement in place and added to the qualitative data analysis software (QSR NVivo) for reflexive thematic analysis.
 This will involve data familiarisation, initial coding, interrogating the relationships between the codes and building an interpretation to a set of themes [38, 51].